-People with tonsillitis have repeated episodes of tonsillitis leading to the problem being chronic.
+People who suffer from repeated episodes of tonsillitis are prone to chronic tonsillitis.
 Not only the condition becomes chronic but it also gives rise to other medical conditions that can disrupt the normal way of being.
+Also, tonsillitis can spread from one person to another rapidly due to its contagious nature.

 Below mentioned are 5 complications that can occur in people who repeatedly suffer from tonsillitis or the problem becomes chronic.